ryanq47/CS-EXTC2-NTP/README.md

 An NTP tunnel for Cobalt Strike beacons using External-C2

 ## Tunnel

-...
-Operates on extension fields, quick overview

-First 48 bytes, normal NTP.
-Next X bytes, Extension Field
+The tunnel is fairly simple.
+Every packet is a normal NTP packet, and all the data hides in extension fields.

 ## Extension Fields

-Go by each item, such as payload (have all fields there, and a diagram of how it works), and tunnel.

-...
-There are two sets/parts of extneino fields:
+There are two main jobs the client and controller have, and each has its own sets of extension fields.

-- Payload Retrieveal: The initial Payload Retirival from the TeamServer
+1. Payload Retrieveal: The initial Payload Retirival from the TeamServer
-- The Beacon Loop: The continuous comms between Client, Controller, and TeamServer
+2. The Beacon Loop: The continuous comms between Client, Controller, and TeamServer

 ### Base Packet Format:

+Before exploring the individual extension fields, it's important to understand their underlying structure.

 All Extension Field packets follow this format:

-Rationale:

-- RFC Wahtever for NTP extension fields (link and name RFC here)
-- Shows up as NTP in wireshark (other structs can throw a malformed packet error)

 ```
 Bytes 0-1: Extension Field ID